-- If the pedals are obstructed, an accident may occur.
-Risk of serious injuries. - Ensure that the floor mats are always securely attached.
+• If the pedals are obstructed, you could cause an accident.
+Risk of serious injuries.

+• Ensure that the floor mats are always securely attached.

-Never lay or fit floor mats or other floor coverings over the original floor mats.
+• Never lay or fit floor mats or other floor coverings over the original floor mats.
 This would reduce the pedal area and could obstruct the pedals.
 Risk of accident.